Verif-AI/Verif-AI-Final/EDA-and-Modeling/README.md

 # Exploratory Data Analysis (EDA)
 #### Author(s): Michael Denton

-This repsository contains notebooks / code related to the exploration of the datasets used in this project.
+This repository contains notebooks / code related to the exploration of the datasets used in this project.
+Note that keys have been scrubbed - users should refer to instructions on installation of the backend to set up the ability to run these scripts.

+#### Notebooks:
+- verifai_model_pipeline.py: Model pipeline as standalone .py executable
+- Pipeline-Check.ipynb: Model pipeline hosted within jupyter notebook for analysis
+- Lang-Graph-Agents.ipynb: Lang graph agents development standalone notebook
+- Evaluate_Model.ipynb: Model evaluation notebook (loaded in the data results)

 # Lang-Graph Workflow
 ```